UAlbanyArchives/dockerized_rails/README.md

 # dockerized_rails
 A stock example repo for dockerizing Rails apps, particularly Blacklight apps that use an external Solr and SQLite

+## Note on DBs

+This set up makes some assumputions about your production database.

+This installs two cronjobs via `config/app_name-cron`, one of which assumes that this is a Blacklight app.
+The first cronjob will clear the Blacklight DB of searches using `rails blacklight:delete_old_searches`.
+This will raise an error if Blacklight is not installed.

+`entrypoint.sh`, assumes you are using a sqlite db in production.
+On startup, if it doesn't find `/app/db/production.sqlite3` it will re-run database migrations.
+Remove this block if you're using an external db.

 ### For development

 Run the app: